Ibrutinib (By mouth)

 If you notice these less serious side effects, talk with your doctor:

-- Diarrhea, constipation, nausea, vomiting, or loss of appetite
+- Diarrhea, constipation, nausea, vomiting, loss of appetite, or stomach pain

 - Muscle or joint pain